-Family violence can include any physical assault, sexual abuse, emotional and economic abuse or pet abuse.
-Family violence includes violent, threatening, coercive or controlling behaviour that occurs in current or past family, domestic or intimate relationships.
+Family violence includes violent, threatening, or controlling behaviour that occurs in current or past family, domestic or intimate relationships.

-Family violence is not just physical – it includes control and manipulation and behaviour that causes you to live in fear.
+Family violence also includes control, manipulation and behaviour that causes you to live in fear.
 Some examples of family violence might include:

 - stopping you from seeing your family and friends

 - threatening to harm other family members or pets

 - humiliation, threats or insults

 - taking your medication from you

 - taking away your access to money for food and clothes